Turn to These Streaming Workouts When You Can't Break a Sweat at the Gym

 Exhale is a cross between a spa and fitness studio with locations around the country.
-The company now offers a streaming membership with new videos each week.
+The company now offers a membership featuring the best streaming workouts, with new videos each week.
 Among the lineup are relaxing classes like gentle yoga, meditation for mind and body, and mindful barre.
 If only it were also possible to live-stream a massage...

 Required equipment: Some of the workouts call for light dumbbells, a resistance band, a yoga mat, or a chair, but many are bodyweight-only.

-Try it if: You love using yoga and meditation as a way to de-stress, but also love the occassional cardio burst.
+Try it if: You love using yoga and meditation as a way to de-stress, but also love the occasional cardio burst.

 For barre die-hards, Physique 57 is the OG dance-inspired workout.
 Their streaming interface is super advanced compared to most, offering the ability to take shorter workout videos and link them together to create one longer workout that suits your needs.
 Their platform also offers several preset training programs, including a four-week HIIT-focused barre program and a two-week core-focused one.

-Required equipment: None required, but they recommend having a sturdy piece of furniture nearby, as well as an exercise ball they sell on their site for $15.95.
+Required equipment: None required, but they recommend having a sturdy piece of furniture nearby.

-Cost: $10/month if you have a ClassPass membership, $15/month if you don't; classpass.com
+Cost: Free if you have a ClassPass membership, $8/month if you don't; classpass.com/go

-Required equipment: You'll need different equipment for different classes including a mat, 2-pound dumbbells, and an inflatable ball, but you get a discount code for 25 percent off when you sign up (WELCOMETOPBOD).
+Required equipment: You'll need different equipment for different classes including a mat, 2-pound dumbbells, and an inflatable ball.

 Try it if: You love barre and/or are in search of specialized pre- and postnatal workouts.

-Bulldog Yoga (with studio locations in Boulder, CO, and Villanova, PA) prides itself on making yoga more accessible and approachable—and that's only reinforced by the fact that you can now stream their classes in the comfort of your own home without handing over your first-born child.
-You can stream unlimited classes all month long for less than half of the price of a typical studio class—or buy a one-day unlimited streaming pass for just $5.
+Bulldog Yoga (with studio locations in Boulder, CO; Villanova, PA; and Malvern, PA) prides itself on making yoga more accessible and approachable—and that's only reinforced by the fact that you can now stream their classes in the comfort of your own home without handing over your first-born child.
+You can use the best streaming workouts all month long for less than half of the price of a typical studio class—or buy a one-day unlimited streaming pass for just $5.

 Try it if: You enjoy yoga but can't commit to studio prices or schedules

-Dance-inspired workouts are having a moment, and LEKFit, created by trainer Lauren Kleban, is one of the buzziest.
-Like many of the other studios that offer streaming classes, two new workouts are added per week, and there are hundreds of past videos for subscribers to access.
+Full-body HIIT workouts are having a moment, and LEKFIT, created by trainer Lauren Kleban, is delivering these hardcore exercises with a low-impact twist.
+Like many of the other studios that offer some of the best streaming workouts, four new workouts are added per week, and there are hundreds of past videos for subscribers to access.
 Workouts include trampoline cardio (of course, you'll need a trampoline for that one!), sculpting classes, and straightforward dance cardio.

 Required equipment: Ideally, a JumpSport 350 fitness trampoline, 3- and 5-pound free weights, a resistance band, gliders, 2-pound wrist and ankle weights, and a yoga mat—but modifications are offered for people who don't have the equipment.

-Try it if: You're looking for a new twist on traditional dance cardio.
+Try it if: You're looking for a HIIT workout that goes easy on your joints.

 Created by former professional ballerina Mary Helen Bowers, Ballet Beautiful is a method and studio in NYC that is frequented by Victoria's Secret Angels.
-With a focus on ballet and Pilates-like movements, classes will definitely get your heart rate pumping with little impact.
+With a focus on ballet and Pilates-like movements, these best streaming workouts will definitely get your heart rate pumping with little impact.
 (BTW, here's how dance can make you a better athlete.)

-Cost: Individual workouts from $5, or $39.99/month for unlimited access; balletbeautiful.com
+Cost: Individual workouts from $6, or $40/month for unlimited access; balletbeautiful.com

 Try it if: You want a mix of classical ballet and barre or are looking for an à la carte option.